 However, health professionals are confident that gentle exercise is important to a healthy pregnancy, when conducted within safe parameters.

 If prenatal yoga is performed correctly, there should be no concern to the mother or baby.
 In fact, the benefits of gentle exercise, including pregnancy yoga, support a healthy pregnancy.

 Here are some simple guidelines for basic safety:

 Get advice from your healthcare provider.
 Speaking with your healthcare provider, midwife or doctor before starting prenatal yoga, will help to answer any questions.
-It is usually safe for mothers-to-be to practice prenatal yoga but your personal circumstances may be different, depending if you have any medical conditions, or experience back problems, for example.
+It is usually safe for mothers-to-be to practice prenatal yoga, but your personal circumstances may be different, depending if you have any medical conditions, or experience back problems, for example.

-Set realistic goal.
+Set realistic goals.
 It is always important during pregnancy to listen to your body so setting realistic goals goes hand-in-hand with this.
 Daily physical exercise of 30 minutes is typically recommended during pregnancy on most days of the week.
 Although, it does depend on how you have been feeling during the pregnancy period.
-With pregnancy yoga don’t over-commit.
+With pregnancy yoga, don’t over-commit.
 However, it is good to structure exercise into your weekly routine so that you keep-it-up!

 Keep hydrated.
 It is important during any yoga class to stay hydrated.
 Particularly when pregnant though, maintaining a steady body temperature is vital.
 Drink plenty of water through the day and take a bottle to the class to regularly rehydrate.